 Not always.
 In my stories, I have explored a number of different reasons why a woman might want to endure pain and humiliation, including manipulating someone else, social approval, guilt, a desire to conform, duty, and relief from boredom.
 In all these cases, the woman is pursuing an external goal.
 They do not enjoy their pain; they tolerate it.
 Yet my stories clearly present them as masochists.

 A more obvious difference is that “ordinary masochism” does not have a sexual component in the way that my stories do.
 But that may be misleading.
-In cases where a person submits to pain and humiliation for a non-sexual reason, the sexual context and arousal ameliorates the suffering.
+In cases where a person submits to pain and humiliation for a non-sexual reason, adding a sexual context and getting aroused ameliorates the suffering.
 It releases hormones and neurotransmitters that reduce the sensation of pain to a certain degree.
 In my own experience, fantasizing about a sexual relationship with my dentist while sitting in the chair helps me tolerate the pain of the procedure.
 Who says that sexual masochism isn’t adaptive?

 Who knows how many people in the gym are sweating through their pain by fantasizing about having sex with the hot body on the Nautilus machine next to them?